-- It provides a stable, consistent way for applications to deal with the hardware without having to know all the details of the hardware.
+It provides a stable, consistent way for applications to deal with the hardware without having to know all the details of the hardware.

 The first task, managing the hardware and software resources, is very important, as various programs and input methods compete for the attention of the central processing unit (CPU) and demand memory, storage and input/output (I/O) bandwidth for their own purposes.
-In this capacity, the operating system plays the role of the good parent, making sure that each application gets the necessary resources while playing nicely with all the other applications, as well as husbanding the limited capacity of the system to the greatest good of all the users and applications.
+In this capacity, the operating system plays the role of the good parent, making sure that each application gets its necessary resources while playing nicely with all the other applications, as well as husbanding the limited capacity of the system to the greatest good of all the users and applications.

 Types of Operating Systems

 Within the broad family of operating systems, there are several types, categorized based on the types of computers they control and the sort of applications they support.
 The categories are: